Grrompf/audioMan/README.md

 FAQ
 ===

-* What happens if I have sub dirs and mp3 files on root dir?
+* What happens if I have sub dirs and mp3 files on album dir?
    Only sub dirs are scanned and processed.
-It will result on additional mp3 files on root dir.
+It will result on additional mp3 files on album dir.
 * What happens if I have sub dirs and mp3 files in a sub dir?
    Sub dirs are scanned and processed.
 After moving the merged file to parent dir, it will merge all the files found on this level.
 THIS IS PROBABLY NOT THE RESULT YOU WANTED.